Released under the MIT License. See LICENSE for details.

 receiver = MyMessageReceiver()

-# MyMessageReceiver fills out handler() overloads to ensure all
+# MyMessageReceiver is autogenerated with handler() overloads

 @receiver.handler